jerosanchez/fastapi-service/README.md

 If you're using GitHub Actions for CI/CD:

 - Update workflow files in `.github/workflows/` to reference your repository
+- Ensure the Python version used in the pipelines matches the one used in Dockerfile
 - Add required secrets in GitHub repository settings (e.g., `POSTGRES_PASSWORD`, API keys)
 - Update deployment targets and environment configurations